Search results

 What are we allowed to, ethically speaking, do as part of our research?
 What kind of research is directly prohibited and what type is controlled and limited in any way?
 We can have a general idea of the answers to these questions, but for postgraduate students there may still be many question marks.
 The course examines practical and theoretical ethical frameworks for research, to begin answering these questions, thus clarifying what a researcher's ethical rights and responsibilities actually are.

-Course start: autumn semester 2023 (is given every year)
+Planned course start: autumn term 2024 (is given every year)

 Course coordinator: Peter Thorvald